 WHERE IS BWINDI IMPENETRABLE FOREST NATIONAL PARK LOCATED

-Bwindi Impenetrable forest National Park stands up to 331 square kilometers, it is a pristine protected area for mountain gorilla trekking as well as exploring and experiencing a unique floral species in southwestern Uganda that is comprised of a dense tropical rainforest among the remaining few in Africa.
-Bwindi is a destination in Africa with the lowland vegetation zones that meet the montane vegetation zones, that a variety of wildlife species depend on for different reasons.
+Bwindi Impenetrable forest National Park stands at 331 square kilometers and is a pristine, protected area for mountain gorilla trekking as well as exploring and experiencing a unique floral species in southwestern Uganda that is comprised of a dense tropical rainforest among the remaining few in Africa.
+Bwindi is a destination in Africa with lowland vegetation zones that meet montane vegetation zones, which a variety of wildlife species depend on for different reasons.

-Bwindi impenetrable forest National Park prides itself as a water catchment zone that has supported several farming activities in the nearby local communities. and source for water bodies that flow in Bwindi impenetrable forest national park which include Rivers like River Ivi, river ishasha river Ihihizo, river Ntengyere, and river Munyaga.
+Bwindi Impenetrable Forest National Park prides itself on being a water catchment zone that has supported several farming activities in the nearby local communities. and source for water bodies that flow in Bwindi impenetrable forest national park which include rivers like River Ivi, River Ishasha, River Ihihizo, River Ntengyere, and River Munyaga.

-Bwindi impenetrable forest National Park vegetation type varies depending on the elevation that is from medium to high altitude.
-Its higher elevation mostly contains afro montane forest.
-Bwindi has thick shrubs, vines and herbs since it is having a dense vegetation cover.
+Bwindi Impenetrable Forest National Park's vegetation type varies depending on the elevation, which ranges from medium to high altitude.
+Its higher elevation mostly contains afro-montane forest.
+Bwindi has thick shrubs, vines, and herbs since it has a dense vegetation cover.

-Bwindi Impenetrable forest National Park is full of mixed forest including red stinkwood, Newtonia, East African yellow wood, strombosia Scheffler, and Symphonia globulifera.
-Below Bwindi impenetrable forest national park is mostly comprised of Neoboutonia, myrianthus holstii, Xymalos, and Monospora.
+Bwindi Impenetrable forest National Park is full of mixed forest, including red stinkwood, Newtonia, East African yellow wood, strombosia scheffleri, and Symphonia globulifera.
+Below Bwindi impenetrable forest national park is mostly comprised of Neoboutonia, Myrianthus holstii, Xymalos, and Monospora.